joebertj/katacoda-scenarios/centreon/intro.md

 # About the Course

-Step 1 and 2 talks about the elaborate installation process.
+You will learn about the elaborate installation process.
 This will help you understand all the componnents and the specific details in each component.

-If you just want to learn about Plugins you can skip to Step 3.